CQU-ZixuChen/DualViewNetwork/README.md

 # DualViewNetwork
-The code for "A Dual-View Network For Imbalanced Fault Diagnosis of Rotating Machinery", which has been submitted to Measurement Science and Technology.
+This is the code for DualView Network.
+The method DualView Network (DVN) has been proposed in **A Dual-View Network For Imbalanced Fault Diagnosis of Rotating Machinery**.
-The training code will be released after the manuscript is accepted.